Hounsfield Heights/Briar Hill

 Hounsfield Heights/Briar Hill is an inner suburban neighbourhood in northwest Calgary, Alberta, Canada.
 Located north of the Hillhurst and West Hillhurst communities, the boundaries of the district are 16th Avenue N (Trans-Canada Highway)to the north; 14th Street W to the east; Lane north of 7th Avenue N to 19th Street W and 8th Avenue N to the south; and Crowchild Trail, 12th Avenue N, Juniper Road, and 22nd Street W to the west.
 Lions Park C-Train station and North Hill Centre are located within the community.
 In the early 90s, a gas station located in the North Hill Centre parking lot was found to have been leaking fuel, contaminating the soil and groundwater in Hounsfield Heights with benzene and 1,2-Dichloroethane.
 The community is built on an escarpment and is popular for its views of downtown to the south and the Rocky Mountains to the west.

+The area has a rich history.
+It was once part of the Riley family homestead.
+Thomas Riley and his wife Georgina Hounsfield Riley and their children settled there in 1888.
+Their home, Hounsfield Lodge, was situated on the present site of the Bethany Care Centre.

 The community was annexed by the city of Calgary in 1906, and it was established as a neighbourhood in 1953.